 InkSplosion is a 2D twin-stick shooter full of vibrancy and colour, developed by Petite Games and published by Ratalaika Games

 The game released on Nintendo Switch, PS4, Xbox One, and Steam in 2018.
 All audio aspects (music + SFX) were composed, produced, and implemented by myself.

 Twin Robots is a 2.5D platformer where you can switch control between two little robots; They have been imprisoned and need to find the way out of each level.
 You can play alone or with a friend in local co-op multiplayer, so that each player controls one robot.

-This game achieved humble success on Wii U and Steam, so for the 'Ultimate Edition' the music was completely redone by myself and co-composer David Robinson.
+This game achieved humble success on Wii U and Steam, so for the 'Ultimate Edition' release on Nintendo Switch the music was completely redone by myself and co-composer David Robinson.

 Peasant Knight is a puzzle-platformer.
 With a twist.
 You're relentlessly dashing into the face of danger, namely traps like suddenly erupting flame pits.
 You can only go forward, or stop completely.